 “There’s a lot more hesitation with me going to bed at night,” Trevino said.

-Trevino also mentioned that he used a tracking feature in his stolen phone to locate where it was taken to.
+Trevino also mentioned that he used a tracking feature in his stolen phone to locate where it was taken.
 He said the GPS pointed to apartment buildings off-campus.

 Trevino’s roommate, sophomore theater major Guy Rose, expressed frustration and said the two were tempted to go to the apartment themselves and try to reclaim their belongings.